How to Feed Ducklings

 What Not To Feed

-1. Bread is low in nutrition and is very dangerous to feed in large quantities.
+1. Bread, especially white bread, is low in nutrition and unhealthy to feed in large quantities.
 It’s basically junk food.

 2. Cat food contains high quantities of methionine, which could possibly kill your ducks.